joshbegley/nyt-latest/README.md

 **How to Watch the Second Trump Impeachment Vote**\
 `The House will hold a vote on Wednesday to impeach President Trump.
-Heres how to follow along.`\
+Here’s how to follow along.`\
 https://nytimes.com/2021/01/13/us/politics/what-time-is-trump-impeachment-vote.html?searchResultPosition=1

 **The Knicks Are Off to a Decent Start.
 Is This a Drill?**\